php-fig/www.php-fig.org/faq/index.markdown

  [bylaws]: https://github.com/php-fig/fig-standards/blob/master/bylaws/001-voting-protocol.md

-## Why have [FRAMEWORK X] not been voted into the group?
+## Why has [FRAMEWORK X] not been voted into the group?

 Every single vote has a number of reasons for and against voting.
 No explicit guideline or explicit set of rules has been set out.
 Some vote for everyone, some vote for their friends, some vote for projects with a certain size or reputation.
-In reality sizes of all projects have been accepted, from the large and extremely well known (Zend Framework 2 & Drupal) to the considerably smaller ([PyroCMS](http://pyrocms.com/)).
+In reality sizes of all projects have been accepted from the large and extremely well known (Zend Framework 2 & Drupal) to the considerably smaller ([PyroCMS](http://pyrocms.com/)).
 If a project you use is not represented they have either not applied, or were not involved enough in discussion prior to submitting their vote that they have not been voted in.
-They can try again later of course.
+They can try again at a later date, of course.

 ## Why are there non-frameworks as voting members?

 It was quickly discovered that CMS, applications, package developers, etc. have as much to add as the frameworks themselves.
-The idea is to get a cross-section of the eco-system and not JUST one specific group of developers.
-Having the implementers working alongside the people creating packages and the people developing systems with the frameworks are all of equal importance.
+The idea is to get a cross-section of the ecosystem and not JUST one specific group of developers.
+Having the implementors working alongside the people creating packages and the people developing systems with the frameworks are all of equal importance.